Qihoo360/safe-rules/c-cpp-rules.md

         return *this;
     }

-    void swap(T& a) noexcept {
+    void swap(T& a) noexcept {  // Do not throw exceptions ....
-        // Use your intelligence,
-        // be careful not to throw exceptions
-        ....
     }
 };